 If your family has a situation that you feel is not accurately reported on the FAFSA, let us know.
 Each family's situation is unique and will be evaluated on a case-by-case basis by a counselor.

 Yes.
-If special circumstances continue they have to be reaffirmed and re-documented each year.
+If special circumstances continue, they have to be reaffirmed and re-documented each year.

 Federal and state financial aid is available for both institutional study abroad programs (hosted and run through the University of Portland) and IES study abroad programs.
 Institutional financial aid is available for institutional study abroad programs only.
-French majors studying abroad with IES (to fulfill a major requirement) in Nantes, France during fall or spring semesters are eligible for institutional, federal, and state aid as long as their participation is approved by the Director of the Studies Abroad.
+French and German majors studying abroad with IES (to fulfill a major requirement) in Nantes, France and Freiburg, Germany during fall or spring semesters are eligible for institutional, federal, and state aid as long as their participation is approved by the Director of the Studies Abroad.
 Please refer to the Studies Abroad website for details on whether a specific program is eligible for financial aid.

-Tuition remission may be used for University of Portland Institutional study abroad programs, ILACA study abroad programs or IES abroad programs that are required for a student’s major.
+Tuition remission may be used for University of Portland Institutional study abroad programs, ILACA study abroad programs and IES abroad programs that are required for a student’s major.
 Tuition remission may only be used for studies abroad during the fall and spring terms.
 Summer studies abroad and E-scholars extra program changes are not eligible for tuition remission.
 Tuition remission for study abroad programs may only be used to cover tuition charges.
 Note that some study abroad programs have single charges that cover expenses beyond tuition.
 In such cases, tuition remission will cover only the portion of the charges that are derived from tuition expenses.

 Tuition exchange may not be used for any study abroad programs regardless of the semester.